 ActorHelper: mixing this trait in an actor gives it access to the Spark streaming API.
 Then it is only a matter of spawning that actor using Spark’s

 StreamingContext.actorStream().
 Please refer to the Spark documentation for more information.

-NOTE: Spark may spawn the “injection actor” on any node of its choosing and unfortunately does not tell what which node it is!
-So you will have to make the actor publish its location somehow.
+NOTE: Spark may spawn the “injection actor” on any node of its choosing and unfortunately does not tell what that node is!
+So you’ll have to make the actor publish its location somehow.
 You could make the injection actor send a message to another actor whose address is well-known (e.g. in your app, running on the node hosting the HFactory server).